Highway 61 Revisited: Reception and legacy

 In the British music press, initial reviews of Highway 61 expressed both bafflement and admiration for the record.
 New Musical Express critic Allen Evans wrote: "Another set of message songs and story songs sung in that monotonous and tuneless way by Dylan which becomes quite arresting as you listen."
 The Melody Maker LP review section, by an anonymous critic, commented: "Bob Dylan's sixth LP, like all others, is fairly incomprehensible but nevertheless an absolute knock-out."
 The English poet Philip Larkin, reviewing the album for The Daily Telegraph, wrote that he found himself "well rewarded" by the record: "Dylan's cawing, derisive voice is probably well suited to his material ... and his guitar adapts itself to rock ('Highway 61') and ballad ('Queen Jane').
 There is a marathon 'Desolation Row' which has an enchanting tune and mysterious, possibly half-baked words."

-In September 1965, the US trade journal Billboard also praised the album, and predicted big sales for it: "Based upon his singles hit 'Like a Rolling Stone', Dylan has a top-of-the-chart-winner in this package of his off-beat, commercial material."
+In September 1965, the American trade journal Billboard also praised the album, and predicted big sales for it: "Based upon his singles hit 'Like a Rolling Stone', Dylan has a top-of-the-chart-winner in this package of his off-beat, commercial material."
 The album peaked at number three on the US Billboard Top LPs chart of top albums, and number four on the UK albums charts.
 In the US, Highway 61 was certificated as a gold record in August 1967, and platinum in August 1997.
 For Stereo Review in March 1969, Robert Christgau included Highway 61 Revisited in his piece "A Short and Happy History of Rock", comprising his recommended rock "library" of 25 albums.
 On its merits, he said Dylan showed good taste in accompanying musicians, but his style of rock "had a loose feel, almost tacked on, in contrast to the tight arrangements which had become typical."
 Despite observing flaws in the music and lyrics, he concluded that both are "great" and "healthy".
 Of the music's impact up to that point, Christgau added:

 When Dylan started writing "poetic" songs in the early Sixties, he inspired a lot of awful verbalizing, but he also inspired a songwriting revival that still flourishes.
 When he sang rock, he legitimized it in the folk community.
 The skilled guitarists and demanding fans of that community inevitably raised the quality—if also the pretensions—of the music.